usnistgov/SAMURAI/docs/analysis/post_processing_algorithms.rst

 Custom post processing algorithms can easily be implemented by inheriting from the samurai.analysis.support.SamuraiPostProcess.SamuraiSyntheticApertureAlgorithm class.
 Inheriting from this class provides the flexibility to define custom post processing functions while still providing the convenience of tools for data IO, tapering, and plotting.
-Once the output data has been processed, it can be packed into the samurai.analysis.support.CalculatedSyntheticAperture.CalculatedSyntheticAperture class.
+Once the output data has been processed, it can be packed into the :class:`samurai.analysis.support.CalculatedSyntheticAperture.CalculatedSyntheticAperture` class.
 This class provides quick tools for tasks like plotting the data in a variety of formats.

 Direct Extraction of measured data
 -----------------------------------